-There’s a lot of confusion and misinformation out there about the difference between mold and mildew.
-Both are common types of household fungi and both thrive in damp, humid environments.
-Because they share a number of key characteristics, it’s not uncommon for people to mistake one for the other or assume they’re equivalent.
+There’s a lot of misinformation and confusion out there about the difference between mold and mildew.
+Both are common types of household fungi and thrive in damp, humid environments.
+Because they share a number of key characteristics, it’s common for people to mistake one for the other or assume they’re equivalent.

 What is Mold?

-Mold is a type of fungus that floats through the air in the form of microscopic spores.
-There are more than 100,000 known species of mold, many of which are harmless to humans.
-However, certain species are prone to growing indoors.
-If left to grow, mold can cause damage to your home and make you sick.
+Mold is a broad term that refers to a variety of species of microscopic, filamentous fungi that form and spread on damp or deteriorating organic matter.
+There are more than 100,000 known species of mold, only some of which are prone to growing indoors.
+If left to grow without intervention, mold can cause damage to your home and pose a risk to your health.

 Related: How to Get Rid of Mold in Your Home